Divina Pastora (Barquisimeto)

 Divina Pastora (English title: Divine Shepherdess) is a statue of the Madonna and Child, the Virgin Mary holding the infant Jesus, with a lamb at her side.
 It is considered to be one of the most important religious icons of Venezuela.
-Divina Pastora is the patron saint of the city of Barquisimeto and of the Venezuelan National Militia.
+Divina Pastora is the patroness saint of the city of Barquisimeto and of the Venezuelan National Militia.
 The image dates from 1735.
 Divina Pastora is celebrated in a procession on January 14 of each year, when a massive Marian procession occurs, considered to be one of the largest in the world, attracting millions of pilgrims.